ItsShamed/mosme/README.md

 > **Note**
 > Fun fact the way how the API client works is completely ripped-off osu! and just adapted to Qt lol.

+# Contributions

+Honestly, this project doesn't even deserve any contributions given how shitty the code is.

+# License

+This code is licensed under the What The Fuck Public License.
+See the [LICENSE](LICENSE) file for more infos.